Bachelor of Arts in Business Administration General Studies

 For a complete list of Warrington Restricted Electives for General Studies majors please consult our Restricted Business Electives for General Studies Majors.

-To pinpoint one career path for such a diverse major is impossible.
 General studies majors pursue careers in a variety of industries, including law, banking, healthcare, non-profits, communications, government, public service, entertainment, and more.
 As business majors, general studies majors are eligible to apply for internships and full-time positions that are normally restricted to business students.
-Students interested in learning more about internship or full-time opportunities available to general studies majors should utilize the following resources:

 General studies majors interested in furthering their business knowledge may pursue a Master of International Business or the Master of Science in Information Systems through the combined degree programs.
 Combined degree students may apply select master’s courses toward their bachelor’s degree.
 Students who complete the combined degree enhance their marketability and develop valuable industry relationships.